Nathaniel-Haines/biopsych-reliability-2022/README.md

 ## R libraries

-This repository was developed under `R 4.1.0`. `renv` is used as a packages manager.
+This repository was developed under `R 4.1.0`. `renv` is used as a package manager.
 To run the notebook yourself, open the `*.Rproj` project file in a new instance of `R/Rstudio`.
 Upon opening the project, `renv` should automatically download the required `R` libraries.

 ## cmdstan